textcreationpartnership/A02622/README.md

 ##Content Summary##

 #####Front#####

-Time is a turne-coate.
-Or Englands three-fold metamorphosis VVherin is acted the pensiue mans epilog
+1. TO THE RIGHT HONORABLE SIR THOMAS BENNET KNIGHT, LORD MAIOR OF the famous Citie of London, the right Worſhipfull Sir William Romley, and Sir Thomas Midleton Knights, and Sheriffes of the ſame Citie: increaſe of honor and euer-flouriſhing felicitie.

+1. The Author, and his Booke.

+1. R. B. De Argumento huius Libri encomium.

+1. Libri & Authoris Encomium.

+1. To the iudiciall Reader.

 #####Body#####

+1. TIME Is a Turne-coate: OR Englands threefold Metamorphoſis.
+Post tristia, Leta.

+1. A Panygericall Idilion pronounced to the Citie of London before the entrance of her long-expected Comfort.

+1. PASTORALL PANEGYRICKS.

-1. Iacobo Regiaeterna Gloria.
+    _ Iacobo Regiaeterna Gloria.

-1. Anna valeat Regina.
+    _ Anna valeat Regina.

-1. Henricus Princeps vivat.
+    _ Henricus Princeps vivat.

+1. ἘΠΙΜΕΛΩΔΕΣ.

 **Types of content**